C/2024 E1 (Wierzchoś): Around perihelion

-The comet will come to perihelion on 20 January 2026 around 18:27 UT when it will be 0.566 AU from the Sun.
-It will appear about 22 degrees from the Sun and will be visible from the Southern Hemisphere.
-Peak brightness is estimated to be around 8.5 magnitude, meaning it could be visible through larger binoculars or a modest telescope.
-It will be about 1.352 AU from Earth during perihelion.
+The comet came to perihelion on 20 January 2026 around 18:27 UT at 0.566 AU from the Sun.
+It was about 22 degrees from the Sun and was visible from the Southern Hemisphere.
+Peak brightness was estimated to be around 8.5 magnitude, meaning it could be visible through larger binoculars or a modest telescope.
+It was about 1.352 AU from Earth during perihelion.

-It will pass 0.191 AU from Venus on 1 January 2026 and pass 1.0 AU from Earth on 17 February 2026.
+It passed 0.191 AU from Venus on 1 January 2026 and passed 1.0 AU from Earth on 17 February 2026.
+After its perihelion and solar conjunction, the comet was observed on 23 January 2026 having an estimated apparent magnitude of 6.8.
+On January 26, its coma had an estimated diameter of 3 arcminutes and its tail was one degree long.
+In mid February the comet featured a thin ion tail 3 degrees long and three distinct dust tails spanning near 90 degrees.

+Disintegration

+The comet brightened slightly between February 28 and March 6 and afterwards its magnitude declined quickly, by 0.2 to 0.3 magnitudes per day, and in images obtained on March 12 by Lowell Discovery Telescope it lacked a central condensation when 1.2 AU from the Sun.

+The orbital eccentricity is slightly greater than 1 at the JPL SBDB epoch 2025 solution as the comet is inside of the planetary region of the Solar System and subject to ongoing planetary perturbations.
+With a future orbital eccentricity of 1.000004, the comet may have just enough energy to leave the Solar System.

 Physical characteristics

-Initial estimates of the size of its nucleus in September 2025 determined an upper limit of approximately 13.7 km in radius.
-Follow-up studies in October 2025 based on its CO2 production rate revised the radii value around 2–10 km, most likely indicating that it's much smaller than previously thought.
+Initial estimates of the radius of its nucleus in September 2025 determined an upper limit of approximately 13.7 km.
+Follow-up studies in October 2025 based on its CO2 production rate revised the estimate to around 2–10 km, most likely indicating that it is much smaller than previously thought.

+Long-slit spectroscopy of the comet showed that C/2024 E1 is a dust-rich comet, where the mass loss observed is dominated by refractory components rather than volatiles.